 Last year we went to Disneyland and over at California Adventure they have a cute new Little Mermaid ride.
-So ever since then, that is all my daughter can talk about and she even wanted to have an Aerial birthday party for her 5th birthday.
-I searched around and come up with a few fun ideas for an Under the Sea birthday party.
+Ever since then, all my daughter can talk about is wanting to have a Little Mermaid birthday party for her 5th birthday.
+I searched around and come up with a few fun ideas for a Little Mermaid birthday party.

 First off we made the invitations.
 This part was super easy and cheap.
 I just typed up a basic invite on the computer and printed it off with a picture of the Little Mermaid on the bottom.
 This is what it said… (Also you could say to have the girls dress up as mermaids for the party)